-This Spicy Chicken Meatballs recipe is totally hands off!!
-Plump, tender meatballs are browned and simmered in a creamy vodka sauce – completely in the oven!!
-Plus, they are meal-prep and freezer-friendly!
+This Ground Chicken Meatballs recipe is totally hands off!!
+Featuring plump, tender Italian chicken meatballs browned and simmered in a creamy vodka sauce – completely in the oven!!
+Plus, this chicken meatball bake is meal-prep and freezer-friendly!
 Serve them as an appetizer, stuffed in a hoagie or with a big plate of pasta.
-No matter how you serve them up, these baked chicken meatballs are guaranteed to be a hit with your family!
+No matter how you serve them up, these chicken meatballs in sauce are going to be a HUGE hit with your family!

 Update: This post was originally published in January 2018.
 I took new photos and updated the post below to include more information about chicken meatballs.
 I also tweaked the recipe to perfection and added step by step photos to show you how quick and easy these moist, saucy and spicy meatballs are to make!